hakanai/luceneupgrader/README.md

-Lucene 3 Upgrader
+Lucene Upgrader

-This is a snapshot of Lucene 3 source, package-shifted and cut down so that it can only be used to upgrade Lucene 2 indices to Lucene 3.

-The code in here remains otherwise unchanged from the original Lucene 3.6.2 it was based on.
+This project attempts to make a single tool to upgrade Lucene indexes all the way through multiple versions.
+It does this by using the IndexUpgrader tool from each version in turn.